equinix/terraform-provider-equinix/docs/data-sources/equinix_network_device.md

 * `zone_code` - Device location zone code
 * `cluster_id` - The id of the cluster
 * `num_of_nodes` - The number of nodes in the cluster
+* `connectivity` - Device accessibility (INTERNET-ACCESS or PRIVATE or INTERNET-ACCESS-WITH-PRVT-MGMT)